Townes Van Zandt: 1970s

 The years between 1968 and 1973 proved to be his most prolific era.
 Van Zandt released six albums during the time period: For the Sake of the Song, Our Mother the Mountain, Townes Van Zandt, Delta Momma Blues, High, Low and In Between, and The Late Great Townes Van Zandt.
 Among the tracks written for these albums were "To Live Is to Fly", "Pancho and Lefty", and "If I Needed You".
 These songs eventually raised Van Zandt to near-legend status in American and European songwriting circles.

 In 1972, he recorded tracks for an album with a working title of Seven Come Eleven, which remained unreleased for many years due to a dispute between his manager Kevin Eggers and producer Jack Clement.
 Eggers either could not or refused to pay for the studio sessions, so Clement erased the master tapes.
-However, before they were deleted, Eggers snuck into the studio and recorded rough mixes of the songs on to a cassette tape.
+However, before they were deleted, Eggers sneaked into the studio and recorded rough mixes of the songs on to a cassette tape.
 Tracks from the aborted Seven Come Eleven debacle later surfaced on The Nashville Sessions.

 In 1975, Van Zandt was featured prominently in the documentary film Heartworn Highways with Guy Clark, Steve Earle, Steve Young, Gamble Rogers, Charlie Daniels and David Allan Coe.
 His segment of the film was shot at his run-down trailer home in Austin, Texas, where Van Zandt is shown drinking straight whiskey during the middle of the day, shooting and playing with guns, and performing the songs "Waitin' Around to Die" and "Pancho and Lefty."
+He was the only person in the film to play directly to the camera, and, according to Steve Earle, "stole that entire film."
 His soon-to-be second wife Cindy and dog Geraldine (a large, "keenly intelligent" half-wolf, half-husky) are featured in the film.